bmamlin/openmrs-contrib-slackform/README.md

 ---

-* We created an "OpenMRS Slack invitation request" Google form that just takes a user email and puts loads it into a "Slack Signups" spreadsheet.
+* We created an "OpenMRS Slack invitation request" Google form that just takes a user email and puts it into a "Slack Signups" spreadsheet (i.e., timestamp and email address on each row).
 Both the form and spreadsheet are stored in the OpenMRS Infrastructure Google Shared Drive folder.
-* We scraped the form's submit action by inspecting the Google Form and put that into our [own signup HTML form](index.html).
+* We scraped the form's submit action by inspecting the POST produced by submitting the Google Form and put that into our [own signup HTML form](index.html).
 * We created an "OpenMRS Inviter" user in Slack with admin privs and generated a slack API token for that user to use for generating invitations.
 * Using the Script Editor for the spreadsheet, we added the following script: